 There is one main control room for the processing plant.
-The operators here monitor and remotely control the process (as witnessed during the audit).
+The operators monitor and remotely control the process from this location.
 As the control room is located at an elevated position near vibrating equipment, some vibrations are transferred to the control room.
 To date, this has not been a cause for any significant impact.

-During the audit, a review of the possible incidents associated with the facility that could occur in the vicinity of the control room was performed.
 No events were identified whose risk would be unacceptable with respect to propagation to the control room although it is possible that some events could impact these areas if they occur, e.g. low likelihood events such as a LPG BLEVE (boiling liquid expanding vapour explosion).